Herb Garden Lasagnas

 - Fill a Dutch oven three-fourths full with salted water; bring to a boil.
 On a floured surface, roll each portion into a 20x4-in. rectangle, dusting dough with additional flour as needed.

-- Add one noodle to boiling water; cook 1-2 minutes or until al dente.
+- For each lasagna, add one noodle to boiling water; cook 1-2 minutes or until al dente.
 Place one-fifth of the noodle in bottom of a prepared dish; top with 1 tablespoon ricotta mixture and 2 tablespoons tomato.
 Fold noodle back to cover filling; repeat three times, topping and folding the noodle each time.

 - Sprinkle lasagnas with remaining queso fresco and tomatoes.
 Bake, covered, 30-35 minutes or until heated through.
 If desired, sprinkle with additional herbs.

 Originally published as Herb Garden Lasagnas in Taste of Home April/May 2014